-Nitrate (NO3; a form of nitrogen) levels were quite low, except at the one station on the South Branch Vermillion River (Figure 2).
-The South Branch station (SB802) has a significant nitrate load compared to others in the network.
+Nitrate (NO3; a form of nitrogen) was monitored at the locations shown in Figure 2.
+NO3 levels were quite low, except at one station, SB802 (Figure 4), on the South Branch of the Vermillion River.

+Figure 4.
+SB802, a monitoring site on the South Branch of the Vermillion River.

+SB802 has a significant nitrate load compared to others in the network.
 High levels of nitrate in drinking water pose a human health risk and are likely related to the soils, artificial drainage, and agricultural land use that is predominant in the South Branch Vermillion River subwatershed.
 Monitoring locations downstream of the confluence with South Branch have elevated nitrate levels in comparison to sites higher in the watershed.
+Figure 5 shows nitrate nitrogen at each monitoring station.